neluchetraru/2048-AI/README.md

 # 2048-AI

 Only the logic.py was taken from an external repository: https://github.com/yangshun/2048-python .
-We only used the logic from the library to help us implement our AI.
+We only used the logic from the library to use the game engine and display the boad.
 Anything related to AI was implement by us.

 Instructions: